learn-co-curriculum/dsc-pandas-data-cleaning-lab/README.md

 %matplotlib inline
 ```

-For this lab, our dataset is split among two different sources--`heroes_information.csv` and `super_hero_powers.csv`.
+For this lab, our dataset is split among two different sources -- `'heroes_information.csv'` and `'super_hero_powers.csv'`.

 Use pandas to read in each file and store them in DataFrames in the appropriate variables below.
-Then, display the head of each to ensure that everything loaded correctly.
+Then, display the `.head()` of each to ensure that everything loaded correctly.

 ```python